Shonosuge-Jacky/SlimeFYP/README.md

 ## Features

-- Swichable Mode for ECS and OOP
+- Swichable Mode for ECS and OOP\
 This game features two distinct modes: Explore Mode and Inspect Mode.
 Each mode offers a different level of detail for observing the world.
-Explore Mode allows players to freely view an overview of the entire world, while Inspect Mode enables players to examine the details of the AIs.
+Explore Mode allows players to freely view an overview of the entire world, while Inspect Mode enables players to examine the details of the AIs.\
-- Customizable World
+- Customizable World\
-Players are able to customize the world and what objects to present in the game world.
+Players are able to customize the world and what objects to present in the game world.\
-- Slime AI Behavior
+- Slime AI Behavior\
 The Slime AI operates through three core states: idle (random wandering), walking (moving toward objects), and behavior (object interactions).
-Each interaction boosts specific stats—books increase intelligence, dumbbells improve strength, and music enhances appreciation.
+Each interaction boosts specific stats—books increase intelligence, dumbbells improve strength, and music enhances appreciation.\
-- Slime AI Interaction
+- Slime AI Interaction\
-During Explore Mode, pressing 'L' triggers a dynamic response from nearby slimes
+During Explore Mode, pressing 'L' triggers a dynamic response from nearby slimes.\
-- Slime AI Appearance
+- Slime AI Appearance\
-The Slime AI changes emoji and color according to their property and state.
+The Slime AI changes emoji and color according to their property and state.\

 ## Screenshots